SayethWe/HeadpatDiscordBot/README.md

 Available to all roles
 ##### !Waifu addcsv
 Adds all waifus from a csv file.
+Default CSVs for testing or bootstrapping included in github repository.
 CSV must have columns in following order: `Name | Immunity (default 0) | Probability (default 1) | image.link`
 Available to moderator roles
 ##### !Waifu remove name_underscores_replace_spaces